HofmaDresu/Blog/_posts/2018-05-01-todo-xamarin-native-ios.markdown

 }
 {% endhighlight %}

 The last thing we need to do is tell our table view to use our new delegate.
-We'll do this in MainViewController by adding a new private field _todoTableDelegete, instanciating it in ViewDidLoad, and setting it in ViewDidAppear.
+We'll do this in MainViewController by adding a new private field _todoTableDelegate, instantiating it in ViewDidLoad, and setting it in ViewDidAppear.

 {% highlight csharp %}
 ...